dannyhp1/grade-calculator/README.md

 ## Grade Calculator
-A tool that provides students to calculate their current overall grade for a current class with ease.
+A tool that enables students to calculate their current overall grade for a current class with ease.
 With each class having a unique grading scale, students may have a difficult time calculating their grade if no tools are provided.
 That's where Grade Calculator comes in!
-This tool is meant to be user-friendly, so it's the go-to tool use when it comes to grade calculation.
-In order for it to look 'decent,' Grade Calculator was built entirely with React.js.
+This tool is meant to be user-friendly, so it's the go-to tool use when it comes to your grade calculation.
+In order to keep up to today's technology, Grade Calculator was built entirely with React.js.

 Currently deployed at: https://gradecalculator.dannyhp.com